Hospital Administrator

 University of Washington

-This program also offers students the opportunity to complete their MHA concurrently with another degree program.
+This program also allows students to complete their MHA concurrently with another degree program.
 The concurrent degree program options currently include juris doctor, medical doctor, master’s in business administration, and master’s of public health.

 Admission requirements for this degree include a bachelor’s degree, proof of English proficiency, and a 3.0 undergraduate GPA.
 The most competitive applicants will also have at least one year of healthcare-related work experience.